buildout/buildout/zc.recipe.egg_/src/zc/recipe/egg/custom.rst

     Uninstalling demo.
     Uninstalling extdemo.
     Installing extdemo.
-    Have environment test-variable: foo
+    Have environment test_environment_variable: foo
     zip_safe flag not set; analyzing archive contents...
     Installing checkenv.
     ...

-The setup.py also printed out that we have set the environment `test-variable` to foo.
+The setup.py also printed out that we have set the environment `test_environment_variable` to foo.
 After the buildout the variable is reset to its original value (i.e. removed).